-Sometimes, the reproducing Plasmodia will create a form known as a gametocyte in the human bloodstream, which is infectious to mosquitoes.
-If a mosquito takes a blood meal when gametocytes are present, the parasite begins to reproduce in the insect and create sporozite forms that are infectious to people, completing the life cycle.
+Sometimes, the reproducing Plasmodia will create a form known as a gametocyte in the human bloodstream.
+If a mosquito takes a blood meal when gametocytes are present, the parasite begins to reproduce in the insect and create sporozoites that are infectious to people, completing the life cycle.

 There are five species of Plasmodium that infect humans:

 Clinicians who treat malaria in the United States are sometimes asked, "Is it contagious?"
 The answer is that malaria is not spread directly from person to person.
-A few cases have occurred in other countries through blood transfusion, intravenous drug abuse with shared needles, or organ transplant.
+A few cases have occurred in other countries through blood transfusion, intravenous drug abuse with shared needles, or organ transplantation.
 An infected mother can spread malaria through the placenta to her unborn child.
 Except for these rare situations, transmission occurs when a person is bitten by an infected mosquito and is not contagious to other individuals.

 Must Read Articles Related to Malaria

 Patient Comments & Reviews

 Please describe your experience with malaria.

 What malaria symptoms and signs did you experience?